JK Common Problems by Year: The Complete List for 2026

 What it is: Violent steering oscillation at highway speeds, usually triggered by hitting a bump.

 Cause: Worn steering or suspension components creating a harmonic oscillation.
 Usually track bar, ball joints, tie rod ends, or wheel bearings.
 This is one of the most notorious issues - read our complete death wobble guide for diagnosis and fix details.
+Always test for death wobble when evaluating a used JK.

 Fix: Diagnose and replace worn components.
 Typically $500-1,500.